A Measure of Predictive Sharpness for Probabilistic Models: Formulas for Analysis in the Rearranged Space

 This mapping identifies a corresponding point in the rearranged domain whose density is closest to that of $y_p$.
 If multiple points in the original domain share the same density, their mapping to $t$ is non-unique.
-However, in this case, the rearranged function $d_*(t)$ is constant over a subinterval $I \subset [0, |\Omega|]$, that is, $d_*(t) = \tau$ for all $t \in I$.
-Over such an interval, the mass-length functional representation exhibits linear structure: the remaining mass function $m(t) = \int_t^{|\Omega|} d_*(s)\, ds$ decreases linearly when $\tau > 0$, and remains constant when $\tau = 0$; likewise, the term $d_*(t) \cdot L(t)$ decreases linearly when $\tau > 0$ and remains constant when $\tau = 0$.
-As a result, the sharpness integrand $m(t) - d_*(t) \cdot L(t)$ forms an affine segment, whose slope is zero if and only if $\tau = 0$.
-This geometric behavior encodes the rank and measure of the equal-density region in the rearranged space, even though the original spatial locations of the values are not preserved.
-Figure~\ref{fig:integrands} illustrates the behavior of the mass-length functional over several representative probability density functions.
+However, in that case, the rearranged function $f^\uparrow(t)$ is constant over a subinterval $I \subset [0, |\Omega|]$, that is, $f^\uparrow(t) = \tau$ for all $t \in I$, and the mass-length functional representation exhibits linear structure: the remaining mass function $m(t) = \int_t^{|\Omega|} f^\uparrow(s)\, ds$ decreases linearly when $\tau > 0$, and remains constant when $\tau = 0$; likewise, the term $f^\uparrow(t)\,L(t)$ decreases linearly when $\tau > 0$ and remains constant when $\tau = 0$.
+As a result, the sharpness integrand $m(t) - f^\uparrow(t)\,L(t)$ is constant on $I$.
+This geometric behavior encodes the rank and measure of the equal-density region in the rearranged space, even though the relative spatial locations of the values in the original outcome space are not preserved.
+Figure~\ref{fig:integrands} illustrates the behavior of the mass-length functional over several representative probability distributions.